 Breastfeeding support after your baby arrives

-Every new mom will be visited by a lactation consultant within 24 hours of delivery to talk about the benefits, challenges and support available for breastfeeding.
+Every new mom who delivers in Ohio State’s new Maternity Center will be visited by a lactation consultant within 24 hours of childbirth to talk about the benefits, challenges and support available for breastfeeding.

 • Attachment and positioning assessment